Brothers in Arms 2: Global Front: Plot

 Remaining in Schumacher's squad, David takes part in the invasion of Sicily, but their squad is hit by heavy enemy flak.
 Fighting their way through the mountains, destroying several German Anti-aircraft guns, they make it across the bridge and into the city.
 There, David discovers that "Donnie" is a soldier named Donnovan.
 The only information Donnovan is able to provide is that Eric was murdered.
 Confused, David joins the Allied Forces push from Normandy to Germany, where a man named Hartley tells him that Colonel Becker knows about Eric's death, and is not afraid to talk about it.
 David finds an angry Becker, who tells David that Eric was killed during an ambush by Germans after stealing supplies from a hospital.
 However, David does not believe him, and soon learns that Donnovan and Dyer were with Eric during the ambush.
 David confronts Donnovan, who admits that he should have been with Eric, but instead remained at the hospital because of a nurse he was attracted to.
 David realizes that Dyer lied to him, and is hiding a secret.

 Learning that Dyer has gone back to the Pacific, David returns there, determined to find Dyer, reuniting with Neissman and his unit.
 After taking a Japanese camp, they join with Dyer's unit.
 Dyer suddenly leaves the group, and is followed by David.
 Dyer is found to be tracking a Japanese patrol, and as he and David fight the patrol, Dyer reveals the truth: he was stealing medical supplies from the hospital and selling them.
-When the German ambushed the unit, Dyer escaped, and seeing that Eric was dead, he made it look as if Eric was in possession of the stolen items, but was very sorry about what happened.
+When the German ambushed the unit, Dyer escaped, and seeing that Eric was dead, he made it look as if Eric was in possession of the stolen items, but was sorry about what happened.

 At the end of the game, a Japanese soldier tries to kill Dyer from behind and the player is given the choice of whether or not to save him.
-If David does choose to save him, Dyer escapes unharmed, but if David chooses not to save him, Dyer is shot, although he is then saved by Neissman, who is searching for them.
+In the free version of the game, if David does choose to save him, Dyer escapes unharmed, but if David chooses not to save him, Dyer is shot, although he is then saved by Neissman, who is searching for them.
 Either way, the game ends with Dyer surviving, Eric's name being cleared and his Medal of Honor restored.
+Although, in the original paid version of the game, if the player chooses not to save Dyer, he will die and Eric's name is tarnished, not recovering his Medal of Honor.